GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 * 4 things total.

-# Getting an Alert
-* install : `sudo apt-get install apache2-utils -y`
-* to try and get an alert: `ab -n 10000 -c 200 http://20.0.162.96`

-> When i tried this, it couldn't connect to ubuntu.com.

 # Why Use a Load Balancer?
 A load balancer is used to **distribute incoming traffic** evenly across multiple VMs in a scale set.
 This ensures no single VM gets overwhelmed with requests and that traffic is efficiently handled.